Wednesday, October 21, 2020

 cars hunker,

-such orderly rubble,
+such orderly rubble:

 bricks from a shattered,

-rebuilt childhood.
+rebuilt biome.

-surely this is progress
+surely this is progress,

-viewed through a cookie-cutter
+viewed through a cookie-cutter,

-to cube a valley’s waist.
+then laid in strips to cube a valley’s waist.

-so the city gets cinched
+and so the city gets cinched.

-until smog glooms,
+until finally smog glooms,

-for just a moment
+deep within the miles, for just a moment,

-the arteries of a heart revelation-struck,
+the people become the arteries of a heart

 ==============